Photoluminescence of Femtosecond Laser-irradiated Silicon Carbide: Introduction

-Laser writing can be used to create single V$_{Si}$ in 4H-SiC \cite{chen_laser_2019} as well as ensembles \cite{castelletto_photoluminescence_2018, castelletto_color_2020}.
-We here perform laser processing using a commercial laser structuring system.
-We elucidate if laser processing might be optimized using epitaxial graphene layers that can be used as transparent electrode to electrically tune color centers.
-We here report on the photoluminescence from localized laser irradiated areas, we analyze surface morphology, Raman spectra as well as photoluminescence spectra and lifetimes.
+Laser writing can be used to create single V$_{Si}$ in 4H-SiC as well as ensembles \cite{chen_laser_2019}.
+However, the creation of dense ensembles requires higher pulse energies that are well above the ablation threshold, leading to increased damages to the crystal \cite{wang_sem_2018}.
+In the context of localized creation of color centers, ablation processes are a parasitic effect and will limit the creation of dense color center ensembles.
+We here perform laser processing using a commercial laser structuring system irradiating commercial HPSI SiC.
+We elucidate if laser processing is compatible with using epitaxial graphene layers that have been suggested as transparent electrode to electrically tune color centers.
+We here report on the photoluminescence (PL) from localized laser irradiated areas, we analyze surface morphology, Raman spectra as well as PL spectra and lifetimes.